 And if you already have a laptop and an internet connection, you don’t even need the money yet to start planning what you want to do.

-When I started freelance writing, I was making $9.75 an hour as a bank teller.
+When I first started freelance writing, I was making $9.75 an hour as a bank teller.
 My only cash outlay for the first year was the cost of a domain name and hosting for my website, and I managed to set everything up in one day.

 No business loans or venture capital money required